cs248-spring-2018/DrawSVG/README.md

 When you are done, try increasing the supersampling rate in the viewer, and bask in the glory of having much smoother triangle edges.

 Also observe that after enabling supersampled rendering, something might have gone very wrong with the rasterization of points and lines.
-(Hint: they probably appear to get thinner!) **Please modify your implementation of rasterizing points and lines so that supersampled rendering of these primitives preserves their thickness across different supersampling rates.** (A solution that does not anti-alias points and lines is acceptable.)
+(Hint: they probably appear to get thinner!) **Please modify your implementation of `fill_pixel()` which get called in rasterizing points and lines so that supersampled rendering of these primitives preserves their thickness across different supersampling rates.** (Note that the line helper function calls your `fill_pixel()`.
+A solution that does not anti-alias points and lines is acceptable.)

 **Possible Extra Credit Extensions:**